dT

 From subnet picks to a portfolio.

-Three layers, one question: what should the capital actually do?
+Four layers, one question: what should the capital actually do?
 Benchmarks set the bar.
 Model portfolios show what a disciplined allocation looks like.
-System strategies graduate to capital authority only after they prove edge net of cost.
+System strategies and LLM agent portfolios earn follow consideration only after they prove edge net of cost.

 Layer 1 — Reference